MEDIA GUIDES / Web Performance

 Image file size affects loading speed and quality.
 Content can be downloaded and rendered faster if a page is delivered with fewer bytes.
 This is especially important for mobile users who typically have more limited bandwidth.
 Modern websites make extensive use of rich media such as images and videos.

-This makes it important to optimize images.
-Instead of using high-resolution images that take longer to load, consider using compressed or resized images that maintain visual quality but improve load times.
-Another important strategy that can improve website speed is delivering rich media over a content distribution network (CDN), which caches content in a geographical location near to the end-user.
+This makes it essential to optimize images.
+Instead of using high-resolution images that slow down loading times, consider using compressed or resized images that maintain visual quality while improving performance.
+Another effective strategy for boosting website speed is delivering rich media through a content distribution network (CDN), which caches content at locations closer to the end-user, reducing latency and speeding up load times.

 Related content: Read our blog about CDN for images